stratapp-ai/stratapp-ai.github.io/_blog/what-s-really-going-on-in-my-company.md

 ## Everyone working in the same space

 We lose so much time having people working in disparate systems, including a bunch of different apps for social, tasks, projects, meetings and note taking.
-Quite often several of us are sitting in meetings writing down our own interpretation of the notes and actions, in different formats and places. #stratapp has live notes built into the app, including a timed meeting agenda and one click to access the meeting context, social, tasks, files and links.
+Quite often several of us are sitting in meetings writing down our own interpretation of the notes and actions, in different formats and places. #stratapp has live notes, including a timed meeting agenda and one click to access the meeting context, social, tasks, files and links.

 I have totally lost patience with IT integrations - trying to get a dozen different systems to talk to each other and constantly chasing our tail each year on upgrades and maintenance.